- Elite break performance

 The Players HXT-BRK brings the same HXT shaft engineering from their playing cue line into a dedicated break format.
 The stiff maple shaft and phenolic tip produce consistent racks, and the adjustable weight system lets you dial in your preferred break feel.
 Built by CCSI with the same quality standards as their Lucasi line.

-The Predator BK Rush generates 5-7% higher cue ball speed than maple break cues, which means wider racks and more consistent spreads under tournament pressure.
-The carbon fiber shaft is immune to humidity warping.
+Predator markets the BK Rush as delivering a higher coefficient of restitution and faster cue ball speed than maple break cues, the result of an optimized fused-maple butt paired with a REVO-derived carbon-composite shaft.
+Wider racks and more consistent spreads under tournament pressure are the practical payoff.
+The carbon shaft is immune to humidity warping.
 The Uni-Loc joint gives you access to the full Predator shaft ecosystem.
 This is the break cue serious competitors end up with.

 The cue is half the equation.
 Mechanics are the other half.

 Hit the head ball full.
 A lot of players try to cut the rack or hit the second ball.
 In 8-ball and 9-ball, a full hit on the 1-ball with center cue ball produces the widest, most consistent spread.
-A full hit transfers roughly 96% of the cue ball’s kinetic energy versus 70% for a half-ball hit.
+Standard collision physics (and Dr. Dave Alciatore’s break-shot analysis at drdavepoolinfo.com) work out cleanly here: a full hit transfers nearly all of the cue ball’s kinetic energy into the rack, while a half-ball hit leaves the cue ball with roughly half its incoming speed and transfers about three-quarters of its energy on.

 Grip the cue loosely.
 A death grip on the butt creates tension in your forearm that slows your stroke.
 The fastest break strokes come from a relaxed grip that tightens naturally at the moment of impact.